 - a grid that extends 1.8 x 15m from the rear of the vehicle.

 The laser is directed through the rear window of each vehicle.
 The position where the laser is visible on the test cylinder is noted.
 This procedure is repeated for all positions on the grid.

 The results are then analysed and an overall rating given.
 The best ratings are awarded to the vehicles that have the most effective rear visibility.

-NRMA Insurance is a provider of car, motorcycle, home, business, travel, boat, caravan and life insurance in NSW, QLD, ACT & TAS
+NRMA Insurance is a provider of car, ctp, motorcycle, home, business, travel, boat, bicycle, caravan, income protection and life insurance in NSW, QLD, ACT & TAS